 MP for Normanton and Hemsworth

-Jon Trickett is the Labour MP for Normanton and Hemsworth, first elected in February 1996.
-He has held a range of senior opposition roles, including Shadow Minister for the Cabinet Office and Shadow Lord President of the Council, reflecting a long career in Parliament.
+Jon Trickett is a long‑standing Labour MP for Normanton and Hemsworth, first elected in 1996.
+He has held a range of high‑profile opposition roles, including Shadow Minister positions in the Cabinet Office and a lengthy spell as Shadow Lord President of the Council, illustrating a substantial parliamentary career.

-Declared financial interests include two entries: donations and other support (including loans) for activities as an MP, and miscellaneous interests.
+Two declared financial interests: donations and other support for activities as an MP, and miscellaneous.

 Generated 21 February 2026